Last Updated on

 To avoid creating a litter that can’t be registered to a kennel club, dams used for breeding shouldn’t be 8 years and older.
 Stud owners can request of the female’s breeding history to ensure this.

 Next is the “litter”.
-The contract should specify what that term constitutes in the contract.
+The contract should specify what that term constitutes the agreement.
 Normally, it’s at least one puppy (whether it’s alive or dead).
 And if only a single offspring is produced, the stud owner will offer a return service.

 Things you need if you want to start a stud service